gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 #### Concurrency and Multithreading

-A huge advantage of the mathematical style of FP is the support for concurrency without additional effort and synchronization.
+A huge advantage of the _math-functional_ style of FP is the support for concurrency without additional effort and synchronization.
 In OOP, it's common to work in a mutable style, which leads to the need to write very complex and error-prone synchronization code for data access.
 In a [recent article](/en/articles/serial-queues), I even wrote that, to this day, most programmers, including creators of popular programming languages, still struggle with this.

 ### Conclusions